resumejob/awesome-resume/README.md

 ## English Version

 ### Summary
+- I have defined and executed the technical roadmap for multiple startups.
+This involved designing and implementing infrastructure, backend and frontend architecture and building several engineering teams from scratch including hiring, training and selection of appropriate working practices.
+- I enjoy proactively finding structured, lasting solutions to interdisciplinary and complex problems with minimal dependency on other stakeholders.
+A strong believer in the performance of teams, previous management experience and my cross domain expertise allow me to significantly add value to a team in multiple ways.
+References available upon request.
 - Highly innovative.
-Good Analytical and Entrepreneurial skills that lead to find out newer ideas from existing systems and data.
+Good Analytical and Entrepreneurial skills that lead to find out newer ideas from existing systems and data.Highly adaptable.
-- Highly adaptable.
 Continual self-learner.
 Enjoys working both as a team member and individual.
 - Designed and developed an auto tweeting utility that gave exposure to buyers and sellers in social media.

 ### Project